 But, as is the way with consumerism, the people are not fulfilled and have grown increasingly restive.
 Having a nice house and car, along with the latest gadgets (and the accompanying debt), does not make you happy.
 If anything, it is the opposite.

-Having an ‘I’m alright Jack’ attitude doesn’t insulate you from the problems of the feral gangs, drugs and crime that is happening on your local street at night.
-Safer to stay in, watch the telly, keep voting for the old gang politicians and pretend everything is hunky-dory.
+Having an ‘I’m alright Jack’ attitude doesn’t insulate you from the problems of the feral gangs, drugs and crime that are happening on your local street at night.
+It’s safer to stay in, watch the TV, keep voting for the old gang politicians and pretend everything is hunky-dory.
 Bury your head in the sand and it doesn’t exist.
 Simple.

-But that selfish attitude will not protect your children from the realities they face by being in a minority at school, or from the dealers who hang-around the school gates at home time.
+But that selfish attitude will not protect your children from the realities they face of being in a minority at school or from the dealers who hang around the school gates at home time.
 Or the predators and grooming gangs who see every young girl as something to be used and abused.
 The ‘migrant crisis’ continues to grow and won’t go away, no matter how much the establishment hopes it will.

 Marxist Trade Union leaders, sensing an opportunity to further their political ideology, exploit the discontent amongst their members by calling strike after strike.
 Using genuine grievances, they scream that the NHS, the education system, the Railways, etc are failing because of cutbacks in funding.
 The fact that Britain’s population has increased by 8 million since the 1990’s is totally ignored since the increase is almost solely due to mass migration from the third-world.

 Our enemies snigger that the ‘Fascists’ are now all middle-aged men.
 The young have turned their back on them and have embraced multi-racialism they cry.
 Materialism, liberalism and apathy have won them over.
 The political police and their woke leadership, aware of the changing political climate, are intensifying their harassment of Nationalists.